-Office of the Dean: Patrina Carper, senior academic adviser; Kristen Cometto, development gift officer; Joann Denby, technical support coordinator; Sonya Gary, director of clinical services; Nicholas Hooper, interim director of advising; Amy Johnson, administrative project coordinator; Kenyettera Junior, business manager/financial analyst; Sarah Mullin, senior academic adviser; Paula Primeau, clinical placement coordinator; Teresa Rodges, executive director of continuing education; Michele St. Denis, assistant dean; Emily Stepanian-Bennett, academic adviser; April Thomas-Powell, academic adviser; Thomas Yoder, information technology specialist
+Office of the Dean: Patrina Carper, senior academic adviser; Laura Christensen Saims, academic adviser; Kristen Cometto, major gift officer; Joann Denby, technical support coordinator; Sonya Gary, director of clinical services; Amy Johnson, administrative project coordinator; Kenyettera Junior, business manager/financial analyst; Sarah Mullin, senior academic adviser; Jason Pennington, director of advising; Teresa Rodges, executive director of continuing education; Michele St. Denis, assistant dean; Emily Stepanian-Bennett, academic adviser; April Thomas-Powell, academic adviser; Thomas Yoder, information technology specialist

 Professors Emerita: Frances Jackson, Mary Mittelstaedt, Justine Speer, Diane Wilson, Carol Zenas

 Professors: Judy Didion, Karen Dunn, Suha Kridli, Barbara Penprase

 Maggie Allesee Endowed Professor in Gerontology: Karen Dunn

 Crittenton Hospital Medical Center Endowed Professor: Barbara Penprase

 Associate Professors: Carrie Buch, Judith Fouladbakhsh, Claudia Grobbel, Margaret Harris, Zorica Kauric-Klein, Julie Kruse, Anne Mitchell, Gary Moore, Sarah Newton, Laura Pittiglio